facebookresearch/off-belief-learning/README.md

 ## Environment Setup

 We have been using `pytorch-1.5.1`, `cuda-10.1`, and `cudnn-v7.6.5` in
 our development environment.
-Other settings may also work but we have not tested it extensively under different configurations.
+We have not tested it extensively in other environment configurations but it may also work.
+You will need to change the pybind submodule to the same version as the one used by your pytorch, which is detailed in later section.
 We also use conda/miniconda to manage environments.

 There are known issues when using this repo with newer versions